The use of elastomeric U-Cups in reciprocating sealing applications is widespread throughout the sealing industry.

 Depending on fillers, PTFE can successfully operate at temperatures as high as 575°F. The long-term exposure to high heat would also not be a problem for PTFE.

-Unlike rubber or elastomeric compounds, PTFE will not degrade over time and can be considered to have indefinite shelf-life.
+Unlike rubber or elastomeric compounds, PTFE will not degrade over time and can be considered to have an indefinite shelf-life.

 With the temperature ruling out the use of O-Ring energizers, Eclipse’s Spring Energized Seals would need to be part of the solution.